n0IQ/InstaPin-Backend/readme.md

 ## Description:

-This project was made in as a way to practice my GraphQL skills.
+This project is a clone of a very popular image sharing and social media service Pinterest.
+I build this project as a way to practice my GraphQL skills.
 I also used it to learn how to implement an ORM into my back-end, which in this case I used Sequelize.
 It replicats the famous column layout that Pinteres uses, and it exemplifies several small features present in the real website.
 I made a